Bing Crosby: Role in early tape recording

-Crosby started the tape recorder revolution in America.
-In his 1950 film Mr. Music, he is seen singing into an Ampex tape recorder that reproduced his voice better than anything else.
-Also quick to adopt tape recording was his friend Bob Hope.
-He gave one of the first Ampex Model 300 recorders to his friend, guitarist Les Paul, which led to Paul's invention of multitrack recording.
+Crosby played a key role in launching the use of tape recorders in the United States.
+In his 1950 film Mr. Music, he is shown performing into an Ampex recorder, which provided a level of sound quality unmatched by earlier methods.
+His friend Bob Hope soon followed his lead, becoming another early adopter of tape recording technology.
+Crosby gave one of the first Ampex Model 300 recorders to his friend, guitarist Les Paul, which led to Paul's invention of multitrack recording.
 His organization, the Crosby Research Foundation, held tape recording patents and developed equipment and recording techniques such as the laugh track that are still in use.

 With Frank Sinatra, Crosby was one of the principal backers for the United Western Recorders studio complex in Los Angeles.

 Videotape development

-Mullin continued to work for Crosby to develop a videotape recorder (VTR).
-Television production was mostly live television in its early years, but Crosby wanted the same ability to record that he had achieved in radio.
-The Fireside Theater (1950) sponsored by Procter & Gamble, was his first television production.
-Mullin had not yet succeeded with videotape, so Crosby filmed the series of 26-minute shows at the Hal Roach Studios, and the "telefilms" were syndicated to individual television stations.
+Mullin remained with Crosby to pursue the development of a videotape recorder (VTR).
+Since early television was primarily broadcast live, Crosby sought to introduce the same recording flexibility he had pioneered in radio.
+His first television venture, The Fireside Theater (1950), sponsored by Procter & Gamble, was produced before videotape technology was ready.
+As a result, the 26-minute episodes were filmed at Hal Roach Studios and distributed to individual stations as syndicated "telefilms."